jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 These ideas are all around Reason's type system.
-They are quite fun.
+They are also quite fun.

 :::